 The US National Health and Nutrition Examination Survey investigated data on magnesium intake compared to performance in cognitive tests in 2,466 individuals ages over 60 years.
 A greater magnesium intake was associated with greater cognitive test scores when compared to those who had the lowest magnesium intake.

-Similarly, participants in the Atherosclerosis Risk in Communities assumed free of dementia showed that those with the lowest magnesium intake had the greater rate incident dementia as compared to those with the greatest magnesium intake.
-Magnesium supplementation for individuals aged over 65 years to normalise a high calcium to magnesium ratio significantly improved cognitive function by 9.1%.
+Similarly, participants in a cardiovascular study who were assumed free of dementia showed that those with the lowest magnesium intake had greater incidence of dementia compared to those with the greatest magnesium intake.
+Magnesium supplementation for individuals aged over 65 significantly improved cognitive function by 9.1%.

-The calcium-magnesium balance is important to manage respiratory disorders.
 A calcium dominance can arise when dietary magnesium intake is low.
-This can cause some constriction in muscles including those that surround the windpipe and the lungs, which may exacerbate the respiratory disorder.
-Normalising the calcium-magnesium balance can reduce the constrictive effect and allow the dilation of the windpipe and offer relief from the respiratory symptoms.
+This can cause some constriction in muscles that surround the windpipe and the lungs, which may exacerbate the respiratory disorder.
+Normalising the calcium-magnesium balance with additional magnesium can reduce the constrictive effect and allow the dilation of the windpipe, supporting those with respiratory symptoms.

 How much magnesium do older adults need?

-To support this wide range of roles, Public Health England recommend that adults should aim to consume 300mg daily.
+To support this wide range of roles, government health experts recommend that adults over 50 years should aim to consume 300mg (men) or 270mg (women) daily.

 Sourcing magnesium